dimitri/tapoueh.org/content/post/2017/06/exploring-a-data-set.md

 chose is the most common value found in the album's track, and for our interactive discovery of the data set, it's plenty good enough.

+{{< alert warning >}}

+There's a better way to write this query, as you can read in the comments below this post.
+I've written another post about the technique, which uses [the Mode Ordered-Set Aggregate Function](/blog/2017/11/the-mode-ordered-set-aggregate-function/).

+{{< /alert >}}

 # Statistics per genre

 Now that we are able to actually play with a single genre per album, what